-- 26. Assisted living facilities offer a housing alternative for older adults who may need help with dressing, bathing, eating, and toileting, but do not require the intensive medical and nursing care provided in nursing homes.
-However, their residents frequently require emergency medical attention and, unless such facilities maintain a staff of paramedics with access to a fleet of private ambulances, and most do not, they must rely instead on local municipalities to respond to medical emergencies at local taxpayer expense. - 27.
-On February 13, 2013, the Town of Greenburgh amended its Zoning Ordinance to allow for the construction of assisted living facilities.
-Such facilities were to be a permitted use in the Town's one family residential zoning districts, but to allow emergency vehicles to get safely to and from such facilities, and to prevent additional or excess traffic in residential neighborhoods, these facilities were to be located only within 200 feet of access to a state or county right-of-way, other than parkways and interstates, and only if such access was direct, or via a side street, and not by a circuitous route.
-A copy of the Town's Zoning Ordinance as it pertains to assisted living facilities is attached hereto as Exhibit B.
+Assisted living facilities offer a housing alternative for older adults who may need help with dressing, bathing, eating, and toileting, but do not require the intensive medical and nursing care provided in nursing homes.
+However, their residents frequently require emergency medical attention and, unless such facilities maintain a staff of paramedics with access to a fleet of private ambulances, and most do not, they must rely instead on local municipalities to respond to medical emergencies at local taxpayer expense.

+On February 13, 2013, the Town of Greenburgh amended its zoning code to allow for the construction of assisted living facilities by special permit.
+However, to allow emergency vehicles to get safely to and from such facilities, and to prevent additional or excess traffic in residential neighborhoods, the Town Board required that any such facilities "must" be located within 200 feet of access to a state or county right-of-way (other than parkways and interstates); that such access "must" be direct, or via a side street; and that such access "shall not" be via a "circuitous route."
+A copy of the Town's Zoning Ordinance as it pertains to assisted living facilities is attached to the Petition as Exhibit B.

-- 28. Specifically, in SEQRA findings adopted by the Town Board on January 9, 2013, the Town stated that "[t]he inclusion of the proximity of potential sites to State or County Roads other than Parkways and Interstate Highways, into the criteria, seeks to limit additional or excessive traffic within established residential neighborhoods, while insuring safe emergency and other vehicular and pedestrian access."
-(Emphasis added). - 29.
-Mindful of the Town's concern for the health, safety and welfare of the aging population that would be living in such facilities, the Town further stated that a requirement of this type will "increase the efficiency for access to and from the facility by public and private transportation, as well as emergency services."
-A copy of the Town's SEQRA findings referred to herein is attached hereto as Exhibit C. - 30.
-As part of its SEQRA findings, Town staff produced a map that showed all properties with a minimum four (4) acres "that are within 200 ft. of and have access to (direct or via side street) a State or County Road (other than Parkways and Interstate Highways) that have the potential to allow for assisted living facilities in the unincorporated portion of the Town of Greenburgh."
-The findings further state that "[t]his map was used by the Town Board to identify where other assisted living facilities might be entertained in the future and was analyzed and discussed at length by the Town Board in its decision on the special permit legislation."
+Specifically, the Town Board made SEQRA findings stating that "[t]he inclusion of the proximity of potential sites to State or County Roads other than Parkways and Interstate Highways, into the criteria, seeks to limit additional or excessive traffic within established residential neighborhoods, while insuring safe emergency and other vehicular and pedestrian access."
+(Emphasis added).
+Mindful of the Town's concern for the health, safety and welfare of the aging population that would be living in such facilities, the Town Board further stated that a requirement of this type will "increase the efficiency for access to and from the facility by public and private transportation, as well as emergency services."
+A copy of the Town's SEQRA findings referred to herein is attached to the Petition as Exhibit C.

+As part of its SEQRA findings, Town staff produced a map identifying all properties with a minimum area of four (4) acres "that are within 200 ft. of and have access to (direct or via side street) a State or County Road (other than Parkways and Interstate Highways) that have the potential to allow for assisted living facilities in the unincorporated portion of the Town of Greenburgh."
+The findings further state that "[t]his map was used by Town Board to identify where other assisted living facilities might be entertained in the future and was analyzed and discussed at length by the Town Board in its decision on the special permit legislation."
 The map showed no potential assisted living facilities in any areas of the Town beyond 200 feet of access to any state or county right-of-way, not including parkways or interstates.
-Hence, the map showed that no applications for potential assisted living facilities were to be "entertained in the future" if they were located more than 200 feet from access to
+Hence, the map showed that no applications for potential assisted living facilities were to be "entertained in the